-In fact, the largest space an air purifier with a HEPA filter can purify that we’ve seen for sale is 1,560 sq. ft.
-It’s called the AIRMEGA 400.
+In fact, the largest space an air purifier with a HEPA filter can effectively purify that we’ve seen for sale is 1,560 sq. ft., called the AIRMEGA 400.

 This is fine for most home applications, but for a large business space this may not be sufficient.

-To find out if this device will work for you, visit our air purifier reviews page to read more about it.
+To find out if this device will work for you, visit our top 10 air purifiers page to read more about it.

 As a comparison, we’ve seen some Ionizers that purify an air space up to 3,500 sq. ft.